nicholas-johnson/nicholasjohnson.com/src/pages/mongo-course/aggregation-count.md

 ---
-title: "Counting with Group"
+title: Counting with Group
-description: "Using Group and count to count distinct"
+description: Using Group and count to count distinct
-section: "mongo"
+section: mongo
-exercise: "aggregation-count"
+exercise: aggregation-count
 layout: ../../layouts/Course.astro
+course: mongoCourse
 ---

-%article

 # Counting with Group